On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

-\begin {proof} Let $D$ be a region in $S$, and consider its containing disk $C'$, with center $c$.
-Clearly, the number of times an optimal path visits $D$ is upper-bounded by the number of times it visits $C'$.
-Now, analogously to the original argument by Bereg and Kirkpatrick~\cite{bk-abrwsn-09}, every time the optimal path visits and leaves $C'$, it must do so in order to avoid some other region.
-This other region must intersect $D$, and since it is $\beta$-(unit)fat, it must contains a unit disk centered at distance at most $\beta$ from $D$.
+\begin {proof} Let $D$ be a region in $S$, and consider its containing disk $C'$ with center $c$.
+Analogously to the original argument by Bereg and Kirkpatrick~\cite{bk-abrwsn-09}, we note that every time the optimal path visits and leaves $D$, it must do so to avoid some other region.
+This other region must intersect $D$, and since it is $\beta$-fat unit, it must contain a unit disk centered at distance at most $\beta$ from $D$.

 Therefore all regions intersecting $D$ have their unit-disks centered at distance at most $2\beta$ from $c$.
-Moreover, they are totally contained in a disk of radius $2\beta + 1$ centered at $c$.
-A simple area argument shows that at most $(2\beta+1)^2$ disjoint unit-disks fit into a disk of radius $(2\beta+1)$. \end {proof}
+In particular, their unit-disks are totally contained in a disk of radius $2\beta + 1$ centered at $c$.
+A simple area argument shows that at most $(2\beta+1)^2$ disjoint unit-disks fit into a disk of radius $(2\beta+1)$.
+Since the ply is bounded by $\ply$, overall there can be up to $\ply(2\beta+1)^2$ regions intersecting $D$.
+Recall that, by our fatness assumption, two regions can intersect only in $O(1)$ connected components.
+Therefore, the number of times an optimal path can reenter region $D$ is, proportional to the number of other regions that intersect $D$ which is bounded by $\ply(2\beta+1)^2$. \end {proof}

-Fig.~\ref {fig:fatvisit} illustrates that a path may indeed visit the same region as many as $\Omega(\beta^2)$ times, so the bound in Lemma~\ref {lem:AtMostConstant} is asymptotically tight.
+We note that our bound is asymptotically tight.
+Figure~\ref {fig:fatvisit} illustrates how a matching lower bound.

-\begin{corollary} When the regions of $\regions$ are $\beta$-fat unit regions, the thickness between two points is at most $(2\beta+1)^2$ times their resilience. \end{corollary}
+\begin{corollary} When the regions of $\regions$ are $\beta$-fat unit regions forming an arrangement with ply $\ply$, and bounded region complexity, the thickness between two points is at most $\ply(2\beta+1)^2$ times their resilience. \end{corollary}

 This change in the upper bound of the thickness in terms of the resilience implies similar changes in Lemmas~\ref{lem:dist1.5}, \ref{lem_pathtau}, \ref{lem_patterns} and \ref{lem_forbid}.
 The following lemmas summarize these changes; they are proved in the same way as their counterparts for disks, thus we only sketch the differences with the original proofs (if any).